 Per VA regulations, only mandatory fees may be billed to the VA.
-The cost of out textbook and iPad are not considered mandatory fees and as such cannot be charged to the VA.
-Students utilizing VA benefits will be responsible for arranging alternate payments for any not covered by VA.
+The cost of the Technical kit, Textbooks and Digital Kit are not mandatory fees and as such cannot be charges to the VA.
+Students utilizing VA benefits will be responsible for arranging alternate payments for these cost.